Electricial Contractor Insurance Quotes Include:

 Any attorney can choose to go after personal assets, especially when seeking a large award for damages.
 This is where it is important to have the proper amount of general liability insurance in place.
 Electrical contractor insurance will protect your business in the event of a lawsuit claiming damages as a result of the work you or your company performed.

 Some of these types of claims may be faulty wiring which caused a fire or other type of damage to a customer.
-What if your company is blamed for delays in completion of a project?
+What if your company is blamed for delays in the completion of a project?
 It will also protect against a slip or fall on your property.

 You may also want to discuss a commercial umbrella policy to further protect your business.